 3. Average revenue per user (ARPU)

-In SaaS companies, the average revenue per user (ARPU) is often measured by the average revenue per user or per account.
+In SaaS companies, the average revenue per user (ARPU) is measured by the average revenue per user or per account.
 To get this value, divide your total monthly recurring revenue (MRR) by the total number of paying accounts.
 We understand paying customers as the ones who have paid their last bill and have a valid payment method status in your billing system for the next billing cycle.

 4. Lifetime value (LTV)